Vision

 A broad vision will generally be more robust than one built around a particular technology.
 Why might I benefit from looking at areas not directly related to my business?

-A lengthy vision is likely to be confusing (especially to others).
+A lengthy vision might be confusing (especially to others).
 Generally, two or three sentences are likely to be more effective than two or three pages.
 Do I need nice-looking documents that bear little relation to the business?

 Consistency is important.
 Are these areas consistent with each other and our brand / image?